vuralevren/altogic-auth-next12/README.md

 * How to update user profile info and upload a profile picture
 * And we will integrate Altogic authentication with the email/password method.

-If you are new to Nuxt 3 applications, this tutorial is definitely for you to understand the basics and even advanced concepts.
+If you are new to Next applications, this tutorial is definitely for you to understand the basics and even advanced concepts.

 ## Prerequisites